Demser Side Effects

 Generic Name: metyrosine

-Note: This page contains information about the side effects of metyrosine.
-Some of the dosage forms included on this document may not apply to the brand name Demser.
+Note: This document contains side effect information about metyrosine.
+Some of the dosage forms listed on this page may not apply to the brand name Demser.

 Applies to metyrosine: oral capsule

-In addition to its needed effects, some unwanted effects may be caused by metyrosine (the active ingredient contained in Demser).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, metyrosine (the active ingredient contained in Demser) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - trembling and shaking of hands and fingers